-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.It Won’t be Christmas Without You by Beth Reekles

 Published by HarperCollins Publishers on August 30, 2019

 Genres: Contemporary, Fiction, General, Holiday, Holidays, Holidays & Celebrations, New Adult, Romance, Romantic Comedy, Young Adult Fiction